 - Give in to your nesting urges and spring clean

-- Fill up the freezer with home cooked 'ready meals'
+- Fill up the freezer with some delicious home cooked 'ready meals'

 Did you know?

 Only 5% of women give birth on their due date; however, around 80% of women do give birth within 10 days of this.

 You'll most likely have an appointment with your midwife or doctor at 41 weeks.
 They will examine your bump to check your baby’s size and position, and they might (with your permission) give you an internal examination to check the softness of the cervix, which can indicate whether your body is getting ready for labour.